Emergency Preparedness Plan

 In the Event of a Local Emergency

 The appropriate official contacts participants as soon as possible to ascertain participants’ well-being, and to provide information, instructions, and advice.
-The appropriate official contacts the local U.S. embassy, consulate, or Interest Section, the Office of International Studies, and also confers with other study abroad providers and/or U.S. enterprises in the area.
+The appropriate official contacts the local U.S. embassy, consulate, or Interest Section, the Office of Global Education, and also confers with other study abroad providers and/or U.S. enterprises in the area.

 Depending on the situation, the official may or may not gather the participants together in a group.
 Participants are advised to contact their parents, guardians, or emergency contacts as soon as possible.

-The official reports to the Office of International Studies within 48 hours.
-Depending on the severity of the situation, the Office of International Studies may also report to participants’ emergency contacts.
+The official reports to the Office of Global Education within 48 hours.
+Depending on the severity of the situation, the Office of Global Education may also report to participants’ emergency contacts.

 In the Event of a Worldwide Crisis Such as Armed Conflict Involving U.S. Forces

 In addition to the measures in the previous section:

 Each host institution, resident director or faculty program director advises the Office of Global Education as to what action should be taken, if any, regarding modification or suspension of the program.
 The Goucher College Emergency Response Team consults the U.S. State Department and other sources of information and confers with other third party providers.
 The Goucher College Emergency Response Team confers with Goucher College officials to establish policy and decide on specific actions to be taken, both worldwide and at specific locations.
 The Office of Global Education attempts to communicate with participants’ emergency contacts.